 (v) Divorced Marriage: He married Zainab, divorced by his adopted son Zaid under divine instruction.
 About this, God clarified “I joined her in marriage to you so (in future) the believers may have no difficulty to marry the wives of their adopted sons” which is very much legal (33:37).
 This was to sell the idea that God has not “made your adopted sons equal to your (biological) sons” (33:4) since adopted relation does not count like blood relationship toward marriage prohibition such as between mother and son, father and daughter etc.

-(vi) Minor Marriage: He married Ayesha, a minor daughter of his closest companion Abu Bakr who fervently requested him to marry her.
+(vi) Minor Marriage: He married the only unmarried girl named Ayesha, a minor daughter of his closest companion Abu Bakr who fervently requested him to marry her.
 The exact reasons why God settled on this marriage for him are only known to Him.
 However, (a) one reason may be cementing ties at the family level as discussed above. (b) Another one may be keeping legal option open for teenage marriage to deal with exceptional circumstances in the future when alternative to such marriage would risk adultery for any sexually addictive minor girls.
 The prospect for such problem seems real in the face of recent medical findings suggesting that obesity tends to bring down the age of puberty to even below ten years of age.
 The above example, however, does not indicate the universality of ideal age of marriage which factually varies across the world depending on economic, social, cultural, educational, health and other factors. (c) As 3rd probable divinely intended reason, it was through this smart woman (who survived 46 years after her husband’s death) that the Muslims obtained bulk of the Hadith or Prophet’s tradition (about 2000) particularly on feminine matters. (d) This marriage also presents examples of how to deal with young wives, adjusting with their young minds.
 For example, the Prophet used to have fun with her through running race, sharing toothbrush etc.

 In this way, all his marriages had special purposes to serve and he married only as many wives as God willed.
 “After this”, He decreed, “it is not lawful for you (to marry more) women” (33:52).
 In perfect compliance, he did not marry even a single woman in excess.